Fudge Mint Bars Allergy-Free Recipe that will please anyone!

-Every year on the 4th of July my family would go over to friends house that had a pool.
+Every year on the 4th of July my family would go over to friend’s house that had a pool.
 Mom would make Fudge Mint Bars.
 One year she didn’t.
 The following year she was told that we weren’t welcome if we didn’t have Fudge Mint Bars in hand!
-The other thing we had to bring that I made was 7 Layer Dip (South of the Boarder Dip).
+We always brought two dishes to share with the group.
+Had to bring a dip that I made was 7 Layer Dip (South of the Boarder Dip).

 The key is using a good Gluten Free Flour.
 Red Mill is here shown in the picture – it worked well.
 I have since switched to use King Arthur’s for all my baking.
 Red Mill is still good – but I have better baking results with King Arthur’s.

 This is the base to the fudge mint bars.
 It’s a thin cake like consistency but is moist and chewy almost like a brownie.
 The pan it’s in is called a jelly roll pan.
 It’s only about an inch or so deep.
 If you don’t have a jelly roll pan that’s ok to use a 9 x 13 – just know it will be more cake looking and less brownie looking.

 As a kid I loved watching mom make this dessert, knowing how good it would taste when she was done with the baking.
 Often, she would let me lick the spoon when I was young.
 Ok, I still get to do that now!
 I loved watching her put these layers together knowing what the result would be – something just delicious!
 With that green it could even be a wonderful St. Paddy’s Day Desert!

 Seeing the Mint Green layer peek out from under the chocolate frosting is great.
 The key to this desert is letting it be in the refrigerator so it will set up properly.
 That will take the longest – time to set up properly.
 Once it is set, you can cut them.